 Accountability is one of the cornerstone principles in mastermind groups.
-Accountability is all about helping others to reach their goals through purposeful, sustainable action.
+It’s all about helping others to reach their goals through purposeful, sustainable action.

 Wikipedia describes accountability as, “A is accountable to B when A is obliged to inform B about A’s (past or future) actions and decisions, to justify them, and to suffer punishment in the case of eventual misconduct.”

-Well, I’m not so sure about the “suffer punishment” part when you talk about accountability in mastermind groups, but certainly setting up an accountability structure can help Person A get things done and Person B can help hold their feet to the fire.
+Yikes!
+I’m not so sure about the “suffer punishment” part when you talk about accountability in mastermind groups!
+But certainly setting up an accountability structure can help Person A get things done and Person B can help hold their feet to the fire.

-The power of an Accountability Partner is that you do the same for them.
-This mini-mastermind helps to extend the power of a mastermind group between meetings, and works in tandem with setting and keeping goals within the mastermind meetings themselves.
+The power of accountability means members implement instead of pondering and wandering in circles.
+If you don’t take action, you can’t see what outcome appears, and you stay stuck where you are.
+Accountability extends the power of a mastermind group between meetings, and works in tandem with setting and keeping goals within the mastermind meetings themselves.